Asparaginase: History

 The discovery and development of asparaginase as an anti-cancer drug began in 1953, when scientists first observed that lymphomas in rat and mice regressed after treatment with guinea pig serum.
 Later it was found out that it is not the serum itself which provoke the tumour regression, but rather the enzyme asparaginase.

 After researchers comparing different kinds of asparaginases, the one derived from Escherichia coli and Erwinia chrysanthemi turned out to have the best anti-cancer ability.
-E. coli has thereby become the main source of asparaginase due to the factor that it is also easy to produce in large amount.
+E. coli has thereby become the main source of asparaginase due to the factor that it is also easy to produce in large amounts.

-The pharmacokinetics of asparaginase erwinia chrysanthemi (recombinant) (Rylaze) were evaluated in 225 recipients in study JZP458-201 (NCT04145531), an open-label multicenter trial in which asparaginase erwinia chrysanthemi (recombinant) was administered at various dosages and routes, and the results were used to develop a model to predict serum asparaginase activity at various timepoints.

-The FDA approval of asparaginase erwinia chrysanthemi (recombinant) (Rylaze) was based on evidence from one ongoing clinical trial (NCT04145531) in 102 children and adult participants with a type of cancer called acute lymphoblastic leukemia/lymphoblastic lymphoma.
-These participants had developed allergy to another type of asparaginase (E.coli based long acting asparaginase).
-The trial was conducted in 67 sites across the United States and Canada.

-Society and culture

-Economics

-Normal asparaginase costs less than its pegylated version, pegaspargase.
-However, because it doesn't stay as long in the body, the injections need to be more frequent, with the result that total cost of treatment may be lower for the pegylated version.

-Names and Synonyms
+Names and synonyms

 Crisantaspase is the British Approved Name (BAN) for asparaginase obtained from Erwinia chrysanthemi.
 Colaspase is the BAN of asparaginase obtained from Escherichia coli.
 The United States Adopted Name of crisantaspase is asparaginase Erwinia chrysanthemi.
 Elspar, Kidrolase, Leunase and Spectrila are brand names for colaspase, while Erwinase and Erwinaze are brand names for crisantaspase.
 Oncaspar is the brand name of pegaspargase.

-Synonyms: (1) crisantaspase biobetter JZP-458, (2) RC-P JZP-458, (3) recombinant Asparaginase erwinia chrysanthemi JZP-458, (4) recombinant asparaginase Erwinia chrysanthemi-rywn, and (5) recombinant crisantaspase JZP-458.
-US brand name: Rylaze and Code name: (1) JZP 458, (2) JZP-458, (3) JZP458, and (4) PF743.

-Conclusions

-Erwinase has shown promising efficacy and safety profiles in the treatment of acute lymphoblastic leukemia.
-While adverse events may occur, proper monitoring and management strategies can effectively address these challenges.
-Further research is needed to better understand the long-term efficacy and safety outcomes of Erwinase, particularly in comparison to other asparaginase formulations.
-Continued investigation and refinement of treatment protocols will contribute to maximizing the benefits of Erwinase therapy for patients with acute lymphoblastic leukemia.